Our tip for easy, all-round feeding of discus fish:

 When you see our fish, you’ll be able to tell straight away how well they thrive on our STENDKER Discus Feed.
 Why not try our feed and form your own opinion?
 The quality of a feed naturally depends upon: meticulous feed production, the right mixing ratios of the contents, high-quality ingredients and composition, and gentle processing.
 You can rest assured that we have taken all of these factors into consideration, so that our discus fish are healthy and thrive.

 So that you can feed your discus fish with high-quality, comprehensive and easy-to-use feed, we sell our STENDKER Discus Feed as an all-round, complete feed in specialist pet shop.
-Our STENDKER Discus Frozen Feed is available as 30 gram / 1 oz tubes, 100 gram / 3,5 oz blister packs and 200 or 500 gram / 17 oz labs.
+Our STENDKER Discus Frozen Feed is available 100 gram blisters and 200 or 500 gram flat blocks.

 This wholesome and balanced feed-mix plays an important role in keeping your fish healthy, in ensuring the vibrant colours of your fish, and in promoting good growth and reproduction.
 Ask your specialist pet shop for information on our discus feed.